kerski/powerquery-connector-pbi-rest-api-commercial/README.md

 ![Build](./documentation/images/build-mez.png)

-2. If the build succeeds the .mez file will update in the fold "bin\AnyCPU\Debug".
+2. If the build succeeds the .mez file will update in the folder "bin\AnyCPU\Debug".

 3. If the build fails the Power Query SDK often presents a notification (see example below).